gbgbgb8/poofballgame/scratch.md

 - All changes should be tested in various browser sizes to ensure responsiveness.

 This guide should provide a good starting point for resuming work on the PoofBall Board Game.

----

-Certainly, based on the current state of the game and its features, here's an updated and detailed manual that you can use to replace the existing one:

----

 # PoofBall Board Game - Updated Instruction Manual and Game Layout